KesPatil/genomics/README.md

 Years of silence cause the inner flooding of the desire to express and from the many other alternatives possible is channeled here in words framed as poems, time-tested technique to creep in hidden messages often captured in one or few sentences amongst the whole.

+THIS IS MY FIRST POEM---
+No,
+Time's neither on the end ,nor is it late to take a vow, to cherish all the aspects of life that you owe, to your parents and ancestral generations near and far above.
+Yes,
+its not wise to credit ,yourself alone with the success, celebrations,moments of exuberance and praises, coz all those dark-faint,burning-shivering, breathless heights-drowning deeps of life phases, were accompanied by blood relations or their soul gazes.
+Hey,
+why you cry upon your stars & lead yourself astray, jeevan me tu kya kuch nahi kar sakta bey?
+Your childhood may not have allowed you to have a royal elephant ride, dear,grow on your feet ,fly in the planes in the skies far and wide.
+Let the same sky witness your glorious passion;
+But do not let you feet off the ground, which supported your ambition, coz life is not a curse,its an examination..

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for